Mark Price

 William Mark Price (born February 15, 1964) is an American former professional basketball player and coach.
-The last coaching job he held was as head coach of the Charlotte 49ers.
-As a four-time NBA All-Star and four-time All-NBA Team Member, he played for 12 seasons in the National Basketball Association (NBA), from 1986 to 1998.
-Spending the majority of his career with the Cleveland Cavaliers, his last three years consisted of one season each with the Washington Bullets, Golden State Warriors, and Orlando Magic.
+As a four-time NBA All-Star and four-time All-NBA Team member, he played point guard for 12 seasons in the National Basketball Association (NBA), from 1986 to 1998.
+Numerous players and analysts have cited Price as one of the greatest and most underrated offensive players of all time.

+Price spent the majority of his career with the Cleveland Cavaliers before injuries derailed it in 1995; his last three years consisted of one season each with the Washington Bullets, Golden State Warriors, and Orlando Magic.
+Price began his coaching career shortly after his playing career ended; last coached as an assistant with the 2018–19 Denver Nuggets.

 College career

-Standing at 6 feet (183 cm) tall, Price played college basketball at Georgia Tech.
-During his time playing on the Georgia Tech Yellow Jackets men's basketball team, he was a three-time All American and four-time All ACC basketball player who helped lead the Yellow Jackets to an ACC Championship his junior year by defeating North Carolina in the ACC Tournament championship game.
-He was named the ACC Player of the Year for the 1984–85 season and his jersey was retired.
+Price played college basketball at Georgia Tech as a 6 ft tall point guard.
+During his time on the Yellowjackets, he was a three-time All American and four-time All ACC basketball player who helped lead the Yellow Jackets to an ACC Championship his junior year by defeating North Carolina in the ACC Tournament championship game.
+He was named the ACC Player of the Year for the 1984–85 season, won the 1985 ACC Tournament MVP, and had his jersey retired.
 He was inducted into the school's Hall of Fame in 1991 and into the Georgia Sports Hall of Fame in 2005.
 Price graduated in four years with a degree in Industrial Management.